mrdk/mind/doc/words.rst

 .. word:: skip-whitespace

-      Read from the current stream until the character at the current position is no longer an element of `whitespace`.
+      Read from the current stream until the character at the current position is no longer an element of :word:`whitespace`.
 If this is already the case, then do nothing.

 .. word:: state		( -- addr )